‘Sticks and stones may break my bones…

 I’m sure, deep down you understand the effect of harsh words.
 You are probably careful about what you say to others.
 But whether you say the words out loud or say them to yourself, they still have an impact.

 Are you also care-ful about what you say to yourself?

 What type of words do you use when you talk to yourself?

 Imagine how you’d feel each night, if you’d used negative language to yourself all day long.
 Long-term negative thinking contributes to depression and ill health.
 On the other hand, positive conversations contribute to good health and well-being.
 Monitor your internal language using ‘Steph’s rule’:)

 Only talk yourself the way you’d talk to someone you really care about.

 - Words trigger what, in NLP terms are called, Internal Representations.

 - Internal representations involve one or more of your senses.

-- Internal representations are you way of ‘making sense’ of the word.
+- Internal representations are your way of ‘making sense’ of the world.